water level indicator hydroponics

 Float Valve Systems

 A widely used approach in hydroponic setups is the use of float valves.
 Technicians link these mechanisms to both the water reservoir and supply line.
-When water levels drop in the tank, the float valve opens, letting water flow in until the target level is restored.
-Once it reaches the desired level, the valve automatically shuts off.
-Float valves provide a simple yet effective way to maintain consistent water levels, particularly beneficial for larger systems that require minimal manual intervention.
+When the water level drops in the tank, the float valve opens.
+This lets water flow in until the target level is back.

 Automated Water Level Sensors